yomurb/yomu/README.md

     $ gem install yomu

-Yomu packages the Apache Tika application jar and thus requires a working JRE for it to work.
+Yomu packages the Apache TIKA application jar and thus requires a working JRE for it to work.

 ## Usage